 Society members maintain the St. Johns County GenWeb site – a comprehensive online index to useful research resources and local archives.
 This resource is open to all.

-The Southeast Branch Library maintains an impressive section of genealogy holdings for the county.
+The Southeast Branch Library maintains an impressive section of genealogy holdings for the county with significant support from our society.
 See our catalog of Genealogy Holdings at Library.
 You can also use the library’s online catalog to expand your search.

 The University of Florida’s P. K. Yonge Library of Florida History includes a number of local collections like Spanish Colonial Records, maps, Civil War collections, black history collections and World War II collections.